crock/WebDevShowcase/README.md

-# WorkSauce
+# WorkSauce - Custom SSG Demo

-Showcase and archive of the top-ranked web developer portfolios as indexed by Google
+WorkSauce is a showcase and archive of the top-ranked web developer portfolios as indexed by Google.

+_This project is a demonstration of how to build a static site generator (SSG) from scratch using Python._

 ## Pre-Requisites